rickb777/runtemplate/BUILTIN.md

 This template generates a `<Key><Type>Map` for some specified type.
 It accepts both user-defined and built-in Go types.

 The supported options are: Comparable, Numeric, Stringer.
+The generated types are always mutable.

 Example use:
 ```